 Of course, some of you will know that some larger crypto exchanges like Coinbase and Binance, used to issue Form 1099 to both users and the IRS in an attempt to comply with previous US legislation.
 This bill formalizes mandates a similar process and extends it out to other crypto platforms beyond major crypto exchanges.

 In particular, the bill presents significant issues for DeFi platforms.
 DeFi has thrived in recent years - partially due to the lack of KYC requirements creating borderless financial opportunities and anonymous transactions.
-But this looks set to change for US investors.
+If you would like to find out more we've created a guide where our experts picked the best no KYC exchanges.

 DeFi exchanges (dexes) as a minimum are likely to fall under the definition of broker and need to comply with Form 1099-B reporting - meaning they need to change processes to collect taxpayer information for US users.

 As well as the above, IRC Section 6050I has implications for investors.
-This section requires payments more than $10,000 received in a trade (or business) to be reported on Form 8300.
+This section requires payments of more than $10,000 received in a trade (or business) to be reported on Form 8300.
 While this used to only apply to cash payments, the bill expands this to include transfers of digital assets as payments - making them subject to Form 8300 reporting.

 Before you panic and pull out all your investments - none of this is certain.
 Though the bill has passed into law, the particulars around it are still being hashed out.